MichalMSzczepanski/project14-Java-REST-API-for-managing-programming-snippets/README.md

 "snippet":"first snippet contents"
 }

 /**GET**

 Get all snippets from DB.
 "/snippetAPI"
-requires: api key in header (${apikey}) returns array of JSON files with snippets
+requires: api key in header
+returns array of JSON files with snippets

 Get snippet from DB by ID.
 "/snipeptAPI?id=1"
-requires: parameter in URL
-returns JSON file with specific snippet
+requires: api key in header; parameter in URL returns JSON file with specific snippet

 /**POST**

 Add snippet to DB.
 "/snippetAPI"
-requires: JSON file in request body
+requires: api key in header; JSON file in request body
 returns: nothing

 /**PUT**

 Update snippet in DB by id.
 "/snippetAPI?id=foo"
-requires: parameter in URL; JSON file in request body
+requires: api key in header; parameter in URL; JSON file in request body
 returns: nothing

 /**DELETE**

 Delete snippet in DB by id.
 "/snippetAPI?id=foo"
-requires: parameter in URL
+requires: api key in header; parameter in URL
 returns: nothing